Non-Collaborative User Simulators for Tool Agents

 \paragraph{Benchmarks and Agent Environments} We utilize two benchmarks with distinct characteristics.
 MultiWOZ provides task-oriented dialogues focused on booking tasks across restaurants, accommodations, taxis, and trains. $\tau$-bench presents more complex scenarios in airline and retail domains that require sequential execution of diverse operations including reservations, updates, and cancellations.

 For MultiWOZ, we construct a new agent environment since the original dataset lacks a complete execution framework.
 Our environment provides helper APIs for dynamic API discovery based on dialogue context, similar to AppWorld \citep{appworld}.
-From the dataset, we selected 89 test scenarios that require bookings across multiple domains, focusing exclusively on ``book'' tasks that involve DB writes rather than ``inform'' tasks, as the latter require evaluating agent utterances with too many possible correct variations to assess based solely on DB state.
+From the dataset, we selected 89 test scenarios that require bookings across multiple domains, focusing exclusively on ``book'' tasks that involve DB writes rather than ``inform'' tasks, as the latter does not alter DB states and thus cannot be evaluated through our DB-state-based assessment.
 For $\tau$-bench, we utilize the existing agent environment from \cite{tau_bench}, which provides complete API documentation directly in the system prompt.
 The environment includes a mechanism for agents to transfer tasks to humans when unable to solve them.
 We use 157 test scenarios after excluding 8 cases where human transfer is the intended solution, as we observed that agents excessively invoke this action when encountering non-collaborative user behaviors, preventing meaningful evaluation (we discuss and justify the excluded cases in \S\ref{appendix:excluded_cases}).

 Both environments employ the ReAct framework \citep{react}, where agents interleave reasoning and acting by generating reasoning traces before taking actions.
 Agents perform two action types: (1) API calls to retrieve or modify information, and (2) responses to users based on API results and reasoning.
 Following \cite{tau_bench}, we adopt a 30-step reasoning limit for all simulations, treating tasks unsolved within this limit as failures.
 Our empirical analysis confirms that 30 steps provide sufficient opportunity for task completion across all non-collaborative modes (see \S\ref{appendix:max_reasoning} for detailed analysis).
 Additional implementation details are provided in \S\ref{appendix:tool_agent_env}.